-Why did Elijah and Moses appear?
-We can't be sure.
-Moses has been dead for over 1400 years and Elijah about 900 years, but here they are.
-Both men had previous experiences with conversing with God on mountains: Moses on Mount Sinai (Ex 31:18) and Elijah on Mount Horeb (1 Kings 19:9ff).
-They both had seen God's glory.
-They both left the earth mysteriously: Elijah in a chariot of fire, and Moses died on Mount Nebo and was buried by God in a grave known only to God.
+Why?
+Think about it.
+Moses has been dead for over 1400 years and Elijah about 900 years, but here they are, two of the most important men in Israel's history.

+What do these men have in common?
+For starters, both men had previous experiences conversing with God on mountains.
+Moses did on Mount Sinai (Ex 31:18), and Elijah did on Mount Horeb (1 Kings 19:9ff).
+Additionally, they both had seen God's glory.
+And to top it off, they both left the earth mysteriously, Elijah in a chariot of fire, and Moses died on Mount Nebo and was buried by God in a grave known only to God.